Thomas Krumenacker, a German journalist and wildlife photographer visited Flatanger for the first time in the end of January. Here is what he says:

 Those three days in the end of January were so productive that I decided to organize photographic workshops from Germany and France to Flatanger next year.
 We start next winter with a week targeting Golden Eagle, Dipper, White-tailed Eagle and others.
 In spring 2013 we will organize a workshop to shoot Capercaille, Black Grouse, White-tailed Eagle, Slavonian Grebe and others.
 A gallery with pictures from this trip can be found on my website: www.krumenacker.de.
 Soon there also more information on the workshops.

-for ett år siden
+for 4 år siden

 Artig at også de langveisfarende lykkes så godt og treffer det de er på utkikk etter, - lykke til videre med arbeidet Ole M !
 Kommer tilbake etter havørna jeg også når det blir ledig kapasitet der ute.